Giveth/giveth-gatsby/README.md

  - Your Favourite Code Editor (VScode for linting presets)

 ### Install impact-graph from GitHub
 In order to develop locally you need to clone the backend server as well.
-We are using https://github.com/topiahq/impact-graph for this.
+We are using https://github.com/Giveth/impact-graph for this.

-- via the CLI:
+- via SSH on the CLI:
     ```bash
-    git clone git@github.com:topiahq/impact-graph.git
+    git clone git@github.com:Giveth/impact-graph.git
     cd impact-graph
     npm i
     cp .env.example .env